This was not the first cat food recall nor the last, but definitely was the most widespread and heartbreaking for so many pet owners.

 Let's start with some background information on how the pet food manufacturing process works.

-Here's how it works: An individual supplier for each component of a food is selected by a manufacturer.
-This manufacturer creates the food based upon the criteria of its clients, aka the corporations.
+Here's how it works: An individual supplier for each component of a recipe is selected by a manufacturer.
+This manufacturer creates the formula based upon the criteria of its clients, aka the corporations.
 Each corporation has various brands that get distributed to the stores.

 (Corporations can work with various manufacturers too, but for simplicity's sake this is the chain of events.)

-In the case of the dog and cat food recall of March 2007, the Canadian company Menu Foods Inc. (the manufacturer) took a gamble on a new supplier (a company in China) when their usual supplier was unable to provide the wheat gluten needed on schedule.
+In the case of the recall of March 2007, the Canadian company Menu Foods Inc. (the manufacturer) took a gamble on a new supplier (a company in China) when their usual supplier was unable to provide the wheat gluten needed on schedule.

 The wheat gluten was contaminated with melamine, a by-product from the plastic-production process.
 Another contaminate in the gluten was cyanuric acid.